 The difference between flatness and levelness is illustrated in Figure 3.1.

-Kevin Dare, Managing Director of CoGri USA Ltd and a member of the Concrete Society Technical report 34 working group on floor surface regularity puts forward some important views on producing the best floor surfaces.
+Kevin Dare, Managing Director of CoGri USA Ltd and a member of the Concrete Society’s Technical Report 34 working group on floor surface regularity puts forward some important views on producing the best floor surfaces.

 “Floor flatness has a significant impact on the efficiency, performance and safety of materials handling equipment especially fork lift trucks.
-The Concrete Society Technical Report TR34 first published in 1988 and now on its 4th edition was a pioneering step and indeed today contains the principal standards used to determine floor flatness in warehouses.”
+The Concrete Society’s Technical Report (TR34) first published in 1988 and now on its 4th edition was a pioneering step and indeed today contains the principal standards used to determine floor flatness in warehouses.”

-Floors in very narrow aisle racking systems have materials handling equipment that run on defined movement floors and fixed pathways between the racking.
+Floors in very narrow aisle racking systems are used by materials handling equipment that run on defined movement floors in fixed pathways between the racking.